intel/SGXDataCenterAttestationPrimitives/QuoteGeneration/pccs/README.md

 - **proxy** - Specify the proxy server for internet connection, for example, "http://192.168.1.1:80".
 Leave blank for no proxy or system proxy.
 - **RefreshSchedule** - cron-style refresh schedule for the PCCS to refresh cached artifacts including CRL/TCB Info/QE Identity/QVE Identity.
   The default setting is "0 0 1 * * *", which means refresh at 1:00 am every day.
-- **CacheDB** - File name of the cache database.
-Default value is pckcache.db.
 - **UserToken** - Sha512 hashed token for the PCCS client user to register a platform.
 For example, PCK Cert ID retrieval tool will use this token to send platform information to pccs.
 - **AdminToken** - Sha512 hashed token for the PCCS administrator to perform a manual refresh of cached artifacts.